HL7/livd/input/pagecontent/general-mapping.md

 * LIVD Catalog Profile - This provides the information about the LIVD Publication.
 The profile is based on the Catalog profile based on the Composition resource.
 Note that, while the LIVD Catalog Profile does some organization of the resources, there is no need for representing the format of the data.
 The formatting and presentation is left to the client consuming these resources.
 * LIVD Device Definition Profile - This profile reflects the equipment (device) that is represented in the publication.
    * (A) Each LIVD publication must include at least one device, and can cover many.
-* LIVD Device Observation Definition - This profile reflects the IVD Tests that each device can produce.
+* LIVD Device Observation Definition - This profile reflects the IVD Test Performeds that each device can produce.
-  * (B) Each LIVD Device Definition has the capability to perform at least one observation, i.e., IVD Test.
+  * (B) Each LIVD Device Definition has the capability to perform at least one observation, i.e., IVD Test Performed.
-* LIVD Test Concept Map Profile - This profile supports the data necessary to document the actual mapping between the IVD Test for a device and the LOINC codes to consider.
+* LIVD Test Concept Map Profile - This profile supports the data necessary to document the actual mapping between the IVD Test Performed for a device and the LOINC codes to consider.
    * (C) A LIVD Test Concept Map must be associated with at least one LIVD Device Definition.
 It may represent multiple LIVD Device Definitions where, e.g., different models performing the same tests could share the same map.
-   * The ConceptMap.source reflects the IVD Test's code and must exist (D) as a LIVD Device Observation Definition.
+   * The ConceptMap.source reflects the IVD Test Performed's code and must exist (D) as a LIVD Device Observation Definition.
-   * The ConceptMap.target reflects the LOINC code that the IVD Test's code maps to, as well as context information to aid in the mapping such as result, specimen or other considerations.
+   * The ConceptMap.target reflects the LOINC code that the IVD Test Performed's code maps to, as well as context information to aid in the mapping such as result, specimen or other considerations.
-      * An IVD Test may not have a mapping (e.g., no LOINC code available yet), one, or more.
+      * An IVD Test Performed may not have a mapping (e.g., no LOINC code available yet), one, or more.
 * LIVD LOINC Value Set Profile - This profile supports the applicable LOINC codes from the LOINC Code System that is relevant to the mapping process.
       * (E) Each LOINC code in the LIVD Test Concept Map must exist in the LIVD LOINC Value Set.
 * LIVD LOINC Code System Profile - This profile supports the relevant LOINC Code System data to assist in the mapping process.
 This enables the mapping process to be off-line as needed.